 The pajama set is in the collections of the Kansas Museum of History.
-Copies of some of Howard Morgan's photographs and letters are in the collection of the Kansas Historical Society's Library and Archives.
+Copies of some of Howard Morgan's photographs and letters are in the collection of the Kansas Historical Society's State Archives.

 Entry: Cool Things - Korean War Pajamas